 They shall give this, everyone who passes among those who are numbered, half a shekel after the shekel of the sanctuary: (a shekel is twenty gerahs) half a shekel shall be the offering of the Lord.
 Everyone who passes among those who are numbered, from twenty years old and above, shall give an offering to the Lord.

 The rich shall not give more, and the poor shall not give less than half a shekel, when they give an offering to the Lord, to make an atonement for your souls.
-And you shall take the atonement money of the children of Israel and shall appoint it for the service of the tabernacle of the congregation; so that it may be a memorial to the children of Israel before the Lord, to make an atonement for your souls.”
 (Exodus 30:11-16.)

 A bekah for every man, that is, half a shekel, after the shekel of the sanctuary, for everyone who went to be numbered, from twenty years old and upward, for six hundred and three thousand and five hundred and fifty men.
 And the sockets of the sanctuary were cast from the hundred talents of silver, and the sockets of the veil: a hundred sockets from the hundred talents, a talent for a socket.
 (Exodus 38:26-27.)